Skip advert

 Real world emissions testing

 Significant changes to new car emissions and fuel economy testing came into effect in September 2018.
-The latest standards are known as the WLTP (World Harmonised Light Vehicle Testing Protocol.)
+The latest mpg and emissions testing standards are known as the WLTP (World Harmonised Light Vehicle Testing Protocol) and the assessment measures a car’s fuel economy and emissions in a range of driving conditions in a laboratory environment.
+A primary aim of the WLTP tests was to give drivers a more realistic picture of the fuel consumption achievable and emissions produced by a car while they are driving it.

 Advertisement - Article continues below

-This means that on-paper fuel economy and emissions figures for almost every new car on sale are worse as a result.
-It’s estimated that measured CO2 emissions have risen between 13 and 22 per cent under WLTP testing criteria compared to the pre-2018 NEDC tests, so it’s important to bear this in mind when comparing cars from before and after the switch over.
+This means that WLTP on-paper fuel economy and emissions figures for almost every new car on sale are worse than if the same car was tested under NEDC testing.
+It’s estimated that measured CO2 emissions rose between 13 and 22 per cent under WLTP testing criteria compared to the pre-2018 NEDC tests.
+Read on if you want to learn more about how WLTP works and how it can affect you.

 The latest WLTP tests represent a root and branch change compared to the NEDC assessments they replaced.
-While they are still laboratory-based, the cars are ‘driven’ for longer distances, at higher speeds, and more variables are taken into account.
+While WLTP tests are still laboratory-based, the cars are ‘driven’ for longer distances, at higher speeds, and more variables are taken into account when compared to NEDC tests.

 Advertisement - Article continues below